jamcrunch/Beanaoke/04 Finished Lyrics/Ol' Dirty Bastard - Shimmy Shimmy Gnaw.md

 Gimme the pot so I can bake it away
 Off on a natural charge bean-voyage
-Yeah from the home of the Portland Bean Camp squad Bean Camp killer beans in a pod
+Yeah from the home of the Portland Bean Camp squad Bean Camp Killer Beans in a pod
 Rain on your college-ass ramen fraud
 For you to even touch my skill
 You gotta go through one Killer Bean and he aim for the kill